How to Get Into Brown PLME (Sample Essays Included)

 Luckily, I also happen to be passionate about STEM, which has opened my eyes to all the possibilities of what science can do to improve lives in the most tangible ways.
 My time volunteering with hospitals around Seattle has offered me a glimpse into what needs exist and how I could address them.
 I spend hours every week reading about new cancer treatments, and I can’t wait to contribute to developing more precise, less invasive treatments, like Professor Heinrich Elinzano’s DCVax-L cancer vaccine, which has been shown to extend the life expectancy of patients with glioblastoma.

 As a doctor, I want to develop treatment plans that both benefit patients’ mental health and physical health by combining the wonders of modern medicine and technology with personalized mental health treatments to improve their quality of life both during and after treatment.
+PLME's unique structure will allow me to pursue this holistic approach to medicine by providing the flexibility to explore interdisciplinary coursework in psychology, philosophy, and the arts alongside rigorous medical training, ensuring I develop both the clinical expertise and humanistic perspective necessary to treat patients as whole people rather than just collections of symptoms.

 Gain instant access to essay examples for every supplemental essay prompt from the top universities and BS/MD programs in the United States.
 Subscribe today to lock in the current investments, which will be increasing in the future for new subscribers.